Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Characterization of the center manifold and normal forms

 where the time dependence of the coordinates $(\tau,\xi)$ describing the dynamics of \eqref{eq:DDEphi} on $\mathcal{W}_{\loc}^{c}(\Gamma)$ is defined by the normal form

 Here the functions $H,p$, and $P$ are $T$-periodic in $\tau$ and at least quadratic in $\xi$.
 The $\mathcal{O}$-terms are also $T$-periodic in $\tau$.
-Moreover, $p$ and $P$ are polynomials in $\xi$ of degree less than or equal to $k$ such that
+Moreover, $p$ and $P$ are polynomials in $\xi$ of degree less than or equal to $k$ satisfying

 for all $\tau \in \mathbb{R}$ and $\xi \in \mathbb{R}^{n_0}$. \end{theorem} The proof of this theorem is quite long and technical.
-Essentially, it is a careful generalization of \cite[Theorem III.7]{Iooss1999}.
+Essentially, it is a careful generalization of \cite[Theorem III.7]{Iooss1999} and \cite[Theorem 1]{Iooss1988}.
 Therefore, we first sketch the idea of the proof and break it up into several steps.
-The final goal is to characterize the map $H$ by its Taylor expansion.
-In \textbf{Step 1} of the proof, we assume this Taylor expansion and start in \textbf{Step 2} with collecting terms in powers of $\xi^q$ for $q=0,\dots,k$ from both sides of the resulted equation, obtained from the invariance property of the center manifold.
+In \textbf{Step 1}, we prove that $\mathcal{W}_{\loc}^c(\Gamma)$ can be parametrized in terms of $(\tau,\xi)$-coordinates.
+In the remaining steps, we will show that any solution of \eqref{eq:DDEphi} on $\mathcal{W}_{\loc}^c(\Gamma)$, written in the original time $t$, can be expressed in $(\tau,\xi)$-coordinates by the normal form in \cref{thm:normalformI}.
+This will be done by characterizing the map $H$ by its Taylor expansion up to a certain order.
+In \textbf{Step 2}, we write down this Taylor expansion in suitable form and start in \textbf{Step 3} with collecting terms in powers of $\xi^q$ for $q=0,\dots,k$ obtained from the invariance equation of the center manifold.
 We get for $q=2,\dots,k$ an equation for the coefficient $H_q$ and we must show that this can be uniquely solved.
-This will be done via decomposing $H_q$ into the decomposition provided in \eqref{eq:decomposition X hyp} together with the separation made in \Cref{subsec: separating}, see \textbf{Step 3}.
-Hence, we get for each $q=2,\dots,k$ the terms $H_q^{00},\tilde{H}_q^0, H_q^{-}$ and $H_q^{+}$ and then we prove the existence of each of these terms in \textbf{Step 4} $(H_q^{+})$, \textbf{Step 5} $(H_q^{-})$ and \textbf{Step 6} ($H_q^{00}$ and $\tilde{H}_q^0$).
+This will be accomplished by decomposing $H_q$ into the decomposition provided in \eqref{eq:decomposition X hyp} together with the separation of the dynamics along $\Gamma$ made in \Cref{subsec: separating}, see \textbf{Step 4}.
+Hence, we get for each $q=2,\dots,k$ the terms $H_q^{00},\tilde{H}_q^0, H_q^{-}$ and $H_q^{+}$ and then prove the existence and continuity of each of these terms in \textbf{Step 5} $(H_q^{+})$, \textbf{Step 6} $(H_q^{-})$ and \textbf{Step 7} ($H_q^{00}$ and $\tilde{H}_q^0$).
+This proves that the map $H$ is $C^k$-smooth.
 The provided normal forms are partially derived in step 6 of the proof in combination with \cite[Theorem III.7]{Iooss1999}.